napframework/nap/docs/doxygen/markdown/04_scene.md

 RTTI_END_CLASS
 ~~~~~~~~~~~~~~~

-The instance is created when the file is loaded and the system encounters a 'PerspCameraComponent' resource.
-The instance is constructed using the registered constructor and is given the resource that created it and the entity it belongs to.
+The instance part of the component is created when the file is loaded and the system encounters a 'PerspCameraComponent' resource.
+The instance is constructed using the registered constructor and is given the component (resource) that created it and the entity (instance) it belongs to.
 When the instance is initialized you know that the transform is available and everything up to that point went well.
-You can now safely locate the transform component and use it to compute the camera position in world space.
+You can now safely locate the transform component and use it to (for example) compute the camera position in world space.

 The [update()](@ref nap::ComponentInstance::update) function can be overridden to add per-frame functionality to your instance.
 The system calls the update function together with a time stamp for you.
 The camera instance in the example above doesn't need it but other components do, for example: a component that blends two lines over time.